aextecki/Java_Industry_Programming_PUP/README.md

-My Solutions and Seatwork,Assignment also for the Midterm Exam 2025..
+My Solutions and Seatwork,Assignment also Finals for the Midterm Exam and Finals 2025..

 MSIT - PUP open university

+Final Program: MicrofinanceManagement